Acceptable Use of Electronic Resources

-For library card renewals a current ID must be presented and the account in good standing.
+For library card renewals, a current ID must be presented and the account must be in good standing.

-- Parent or legal guardian must present his/her photo identification and proof of current address for cards issued to children under the age of 17.
+b.
+Parent or legal guardian must present his/her photo identification and proof of current address for cards issued to children 17 and under.